Paul-HenryP/Simplify-browser-extension/README.md

 3. The page will automatically filter out unnecessary content and display a summarized version of the article.
 4. Customize the summarization settings by clicking on the settings icon within the extension popup.

-## Development

-After downloading this repo, `use code .` to open it in VS Code.
-Then, in the terminal, use `npm install`.

 ## Webpack

 This boilerplate also includes Webpack, a popular module bundler for JavaScript applications.
 Webpack is used to bundle all the JavaScript code and dependencies into a single file, making it easier to manage and deploy the code.